 The Role of the QR code in Verification

 When you present your Aadhaar letter or e-Aadhaar printout, a service provider can use a special app or device to scan this QR code.
-This scan quickly retrieves your information directly from the document itself, eliminating the need for an internet connection to access the central Aadhaar system for verification.
+This scan quickly retrieves your information directly from the document itself, thereby eliminating the need for an internet connection to access the central Aadhaar system for verification.

 How Service Providers Use This Method